Attacker kills 1, wounds 3 in stabbings at Texas university

 “They were just screaming, ‘Run!
 Get out of here!'”
 Arredondo said.

-Travis County Emergency Medical Services tweeted that one person died at the scene near the gym.
-The others were taken to the hospital with potentially serious wounds.
-There were reports of additional patients with non-life-threatening injuries, the agency said.
+One person died at the scene near the gym.
+The others were taken to the hospital.
+There were reports of additional victims with non-life-threatening injuries, according to tweets from Travis County Emergency Medical Services.

+The attacker did not resist when officers confronted him at gunpoint, Carter said.

 Lindsey Clark said she saw the suspect get tackled by police as he was running toward the entrance of Jester Hall, a complex of dormitories and classrooms.
 She described him as wearing a bandanna and gray sweatshirt and said he appeared quiet and subdued as police held him on the ground.

-“You could see and hear people running and screaming: ‘There he is!'” before he was tackled by officers.
+“You could see and hear people running and screaming: ‘There he is!'” before he was tackled by officers, Clark said.

+Carter said it would be “premature” to discuss the suspect’s motive and “what was going through his mind.”

 Arredondo later saw what looked like CPR being performed on someone outside the front door of the gym.
 Another student was sitting on a bench being treated for cuts to the head or neck, he said.